Mobile app development: System software

 Many system-level components are needed to have a functioning platform for developing mobile apps.

-Criteria for selecting a development platform usually contains the target mobile platforms, existing infrastructure and development skills.
-When targeting more than one platform with cross-platform development it is also important to consider the impact of the tool on the user experience.
-Performance is another important criteria, as research on mobile apps indicates a strong correlation between application performance and user satisfaction.
-Along with performance and other criteria, the availability of the technology and the project's requirement may drive the development between native and cross-platform environments.
+Criteria for selecting a development platform usually include the target mobile platforms, existing infrastructure, and development skills.
+When targeting more than one platform with cross-platform development, it is also important to consider the impact of the tool on the user experience.
+Performance is another important criterion, as research on mobile apps indicates a strong correlation between application performance and user satisfaction.
+Along with performance and other criteria, the availability of the technology and the project's requirements may drive the development between native and cross-platform environments.
 To aid the choice between native and cross-platform environments, some guidelines and benchmarks have been published.
 Typically, cross-platform environments are reusable across multiple platforms, leveraging a native container while using HTML, CSS, and JavaScript for the user interface.
 In contrast, native environments are targeted at one platform for each of those environments.
-For example, Android development occurs in the Eclipse IDE using Android Developer Tools (ADT) plugins, Apple iOS development occurs using Xcode IDE with Objective-C and/or Swift, Windows and BlackBerry each have their own development environments.
+For example, Android development occurs in the Eclipse IDE using Android Developer Tools (ADT) plugins, Apple iOS development occurs using the Xcode IDE with Objective-C and/or Swift, Windows and BlackBerry each have their own development environments.

 Mobile app testing

 Mobile applications are first tested within the development environment using emulators and later subjected to field testing.
 Emulators provide an inexpensive way to test applications on mobile phones to which developers may not have physical access.
-The following are examples of tools used for testing application across the most popular mobile operating systems.
+The following are examples of tools used for testing applications across the most popular mobile operating systems.